 - Taking a written assessment over a variety of theoretical subjects

-- Demonstrating micromechanical abilities by using a lathe
+- Demonstrating micromechanical abilities by using a watchmaker’s lathe

 - Performing complete service on a quartz watch

-- Performing a complete service on a chronograph watch
+- Performing a complete service on an automatic chronograph watch

 During the course of the examination, the candidate is required to operate a variety of industry-standard equipment to demonstrate the quality of the work they have completed.
 Candidates are assessed for their quality of work and their meticulous detail.